Home Knowledge Base Administrator Getting Started Administration - Overview (Sysadmin)

 2.2 Settings

 This section contains site-wide configuration tools that control how itslearning behaves for all users and organisations on the site.
+These are typically reserved for the system administrator, not the school administrator.

 Important: Changes made in Edit global settings affect the entire site.
 Review all changes carefully before saving.